whitneylosinski/surfs_up/README.md

    ```
    ![Temps_histogram](Results/Temps_histogram)

    The sixth deliverable was to find the lowest temperature recorded, highest temperature recorded and the average temperature for any given date range.
 This was done by writing a function that took in the arguments `start_date` and `end_date` and ran a query to find the necessary data.
-The query used the `fuc.min`, `func.max`, and `func.avg` SQLAlchemy functions and returned the low temperature, average temperature and high temperature filtered by the start and end dates provided.
+The query used the `func.min`, `func.max`, and `func.avg` SQLAlchemy functions and returned the low temperature, average temperature and high temperature filtered by the start and end dates provided.
 See the query script below.
    ```py
    # Write a function called `calc_temps` that will accept start date and end date in the format '%Y-%m-%d'
    # and return the minimum, average, and maximum temperatures for that range of dates